Legal information to empower disabled and Deaf people

 - Your rights to use New Zealand Sign Language (NZSL) – This explains about the status of NZSL as an official language of New Zealand, and your rights to use NZSL in the courts and when dealing with government organisations.

-- Renting a flat: Access to housing and accommodation –
+- Renting a flat: Access to housing and accommodation – This explains about protections against discrimination by landlords.

-- Benefits and compensation: What you’re entitled to from Work and Income and ACC –
+- Benefits and compensation: What you're entitled to from Work and Income and ACC – This section explains about:

 - Health and disability services: Your rights and how to enforce them – This section explains about the Code of Rights that protects you when using disability support services, as well as general health services like your local GP and medical centre.